pmahnke/mahnke-cocktails/recipe/whiskey_smash.md

 - Method: Shaken
 - Pour: Double Strain
-- Glassware: Low BallLarge Ice cube
+- Glassware: Low Ball, Large Ice cube
 - Garnish: Lemon wheel & mint sprig
 - Special Prep: Cut the half lemon into 8 wedges, remove the center pith and de-seed.
 Place the lemon pieces into the cheater tin and muddle. put the other ingredients in the large tin, add ice, and shake.